240 – Dress Code

 III.
 Personal Grooming

 Employees must practice good personal hygiene, wear clean clothes, and keep accessories in acceptable condition.
-Employees must represent conservative and professional standards in all aspects of their appearance.
+Employees must follow professional standards in all aspects of their appearance.

 A. Hair